LambdaVex/javascript-mini-projects/MicroPosts/README.md

 > run: npm start; to run the server

 > Remember that all your modules will be compiled to only one -> app.bundle.js

+You can setup a fake server using (https://github.com/typicode/json-server):
+> npm install json-server --save